With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 But the Thief’s role in the party is primarily geared towards out-of-combat situations.

 Finding and disarming traps, picking locks, and scouting are this archetype’s main responsibilities.
-Nearly every one of their archetype abilities directly enhance their ability to do these things.
+Nearly every one of their archetype abilities directly enhances their ability to do these things.

 Sometimes a situation requires someone with a steady hand, quick reflexes, and a keen eye.
 In many dungeons, not having one of these traits could mean certain death!